From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Numerical study on Grid Enhancement

 \subsection{Controller Characteristics}

-In 2035, the active PV power fed into the grid is expected to reach levels at which overvoltages occur frequently, despite the larger availability of reactive power.
-In fact, none of the proposed Volt/VAr controllers is able to keep the voltages within bounds at all times.
+In 2035, the active \ac{PV} power fed into the grid is expected to reach levels at which overvoltages occur frequently, despite the larger availability of reactive power.
+In fact, none of the proposed Volt/VAr controllers (including the \ac{ORPF} baseline) is able to keep the voltages within bounds at all times.
 However, the amount of constraint violations varies drastically for different controllers.
-This makes this scenario well-suited to observe how the different methods cope with voltages approaching and exceeding the constraints and at the same time, shows the future need for better Volt/VAr control methods.
+This makes this scenario well-suited to observe how the different methods cope with voltages approaching and exceeding the constraints and, at the same time, shows the future need for better Volt/VAr control methods.
 Figure~\ref{controllers-intra-day} shows the intra-day evolution of the voltage and reactive power injection at each bus.
-Negative values of the latter correspond to consumption of reactive power by the PV inverters.
-The amounts of reactive power which are injected or absorbed at each bus are commanded by droop control (Figure~\ref{2035-droop_v_q}), ML-tuned droop control (Figure~\ref{2035-ml-droop_v_q}), OFO (Figure~\ref{2035-fo_v_q}) and ORPF control (Figure~\ref{2035-opf_v_q}), respectively.
+Negative values of the latter correspond to consumption of reactive power by the \ac{PV} inverters.
+The amounts of reactive power which are injected or absorbed at each bus are commanded by \ac{ORPF} control (Figure~\ref{2035-opf_v_q}), droop control (Figure~\ref{2035-droop_v_q}), \ac{ML}-tuned droop control (Figure~\ref{2035-ml-droop_v_q}) and \ac{OFO} (Figure~\ref{2035-fo_v_q}), respectively.

-The irradiation and active power consumption data is from July 2, 2018 and represents a typical warm and sunny day.
-This is the data shown in Figure~\ref{data-2020}, except that PV generation was scaled by 3.5 in the 2035 scenario.
-Around noon, the irradiance peak leads to high PV active power production, causing overvoltages to occur across the grid.
-In the evening, high power consumption and low irradiance give rise to marginal undervoltages.
-In the following, we will focus on the controller behavior with respect to overvoltages.